Grade Level

 Switch is an award-winning documentary that explores all types of energy, from coal to solar, and examines our energy decisions.
 In addition to the free full-length film, Switch Classroom offers six free curriculum modules.
 The content is non-partisan and the modules are self-paced and asynchronous - ideal for a flipped classroom style or a substitute plan.

-Clean Energy Jobs and Planning
+Cover Image for Clean Energy Jobs and Planning

 Source: U.S. Department of Energy (DOE)